Helium-Labs/Zorkin/README.md

 # Zorkin: Using ZKLogin by Sui on Algorand through Bridging

-**Note: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
+**Disclosure: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
 I may patent my system design if it turns out to be patentable.**

 <p align="center">
   <img src="./Logo.png" alt="Logo" height="200">